Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

 Sew the top panel first.
 This is your anchor piece.
-Attach the side panels to the top using a flat-felled seam — it’s stronger and sits flat against the wire so it doesn’t bunch up inside.
+Sew the side panels to the top panel using a flat-felled seam.
+A flat-felled seam is stronger and lies flatter on the wire so it doesn’t bunch up inside.

-Now cut your tartan trim strips at 3 inches wide.
-Press them in half with your iron and pin them along every outer edge before sewing.
-This creates that clean border you see running along the front opening.
-The tartan trim creates a structured frame — which means the cover holds its shape even after washing.
+Cut your strips of tartan trim at 3 inches wide.
+Press each strip in half with your iron and then pin them along every outer edge and sew them down to create the trim border you see along the front opening.
+The tartan trim creates a frame around the cover that will help it to hold its shape even after washing.

-Sew your snap buttons or velcro strips along both side edges to secure the cover against the wire frame.
-Zero flapping, zero sliding off.
+sew your snap buttons or velcro strips along both side edges to attach the cover to the wire frame. no flapping and no sliding off.

-For the paw patch — cut a 6×6 inch square of tartan, back it with iron-on interfacing, then cut out a paw print shape from the red canvas and appliqué it onto the tartan square.
-Stitch the whole patch onto the top right corner of the cover.
-It gives the whole thing that Pinterest-worthy finishing touch.
+For the paw patch, cut out a 6×6 inch square from the tartan fabric, then cut another 6×6 inch square from the iron-on interfacing.
+Cut out a paw print shape from the red canvas and appliqué it to the tartan square.
+Pin the whole patch onto the top right corner of the cover.

-I made one of these for my cousin’s dog last winter and the thing that surprised me most was how the tartan trim pulled the whole room together.
+I made this one for my cousin’s dog last winter.
+What surprised me most was how the tartan trim pulled the whole room together.
 She has plaid throw pillows and it matched almost perfectly.

 📸 Photo credit: Instagram @frecklesdesignsdogcoats